Cosley Zoo has a vibrant history, one that demonstrates our continued dedication to recreation, education, and wildlife conservation.

 2000: A large addition to the train station was completed, providing a larger gift shop, additional washrooms, and new concessions.

-2003: The Cosley Foundation began a new capital campaign to fund River Otter and Bobcat exhibits.
+2003: The Cosley Foundation began a new capital campaign to fund the Bobcat exhibit.
 The campaign was kicked off by a generous donation of $250,000 contributed by Jan Kiebler.
 The zoo was able to utilize this contribution for a successful matching campaign.
-Funds are still being raised to support these exhibits.

 2006: Cosley Zoo became involved in another conservation partnership to benefit the Illinois endangered Barn Owl.
-Several facilities including the Forest Preserve District of DuPage County, City of Itasca's Springbrook Nature Center, McHenry County Conservation District, and Cosley Zoo are working to hatch, rear and release these unique and beneficial birds of prey.
+Working with several facilities, Cosley Zoo staff hatched, reared and released these unique and beneficial birds of prey.
+Partners in this endeavor included the Forest Preserve District of DuPage County, City of Itasca’s Springbrook Nature Center, and McHenry County Conservation District.

 2008: Cosley Zoo worked with an Eagle Scout candidate to change the caboose from an empty shell to an interactive educational experience.
 The exhibit “Making Tracks through Illinois” focuses on native habitats and the animals found in them.

-2009: The zoo expanded their parking lot from 55 to 80 spaces.
+2009: The zoo expanded its parking lot from 55 to 80 spaces.
 To ensure a minimal environmental impact, rain gardens were added and permeable pavers were utilized for the new lot.

 2010: Thanks to the fundraising efforts of the Cosley Foundation, Cosley Zoo was able to replace the pig and poultry exhibits that were originally constructed in the mid–1970’s.
 These new exhibits provide updated homes for both the pigs and the chickens and new facilities for the rabbits and an on-site clinic.